Variables management#

 user’s comments.
 The history database is only updated after the Go

 button is clicked.
-The Cancel
+The Cancel button closes the dialog without

 modification.

-database can be re-initialized at any time
+Note that the variables database can be re-initialized at any time

-clicking on the Load history
+clicking on the Load history button of the

 Variables Creation Mode and Variables Panel Mode dialogs.